-Post year-end events that provide additional information about the Group's consolidated financial position at the end of reporting year (adjusting events) are reflected in the consolidated financial statements.
-Post year-end events that are non-adjusting events are disclosed in the notes to consolidated financial statements when material.
+Events after the reporting date that provide additional information about the Group's consolidated financial position at the end of reporting year (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events that are not adjusting events are disclosed in the notes to consolidated financial statements when material.